Skip to main content

 In-year finalisation

-If you have been claiming tax credits and start to claim universal credit in the same tax year, your tax credit award will stop and HMRC will finalise your tax credit award using an in-year finalisation process.
+If you have been claiming tax credits and start to claim universal credit in the same tax year or, from 6 April 2024, you have received your migration notice (whether or not you claim universal credit on or before the deadline in your migration notice) or (from 8 June 2024) you have received a tax credits closure notice, your tax credit award will stop and HMRC will finalise your tax credit award using an in-year finalisation process.

 Content on this page: